Top Banks in Lebanon

 Founded in 1967, the Banking Control Commission of Lebanon (BCCL) is an administratively independent body created to assume the functions of the Central Bank of Lebanon’s banking control department.
 The BCCL supervises financial institutions, comptoirs, exchange institutions, and banks in Lebanon.
 It evaluates the financial soundness of the institutions primarily through periodic on-site and off-site investigations.

-For anyone considering a banking career in Lebanon, this list is a helpful guide on where to start.
+For anyone considering a banking career in Lebanon, this list of banks in Lebanon is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Bank Audi is the largest bank in Lebanon based on customers’ deposits, total assets, shareholders’ equity, loans, and advances.
+Bank Audi is the largest of the banks in Lebanon, based on customers’ deposits, total assets, shareholders’ equity, loans, and advances.
 The bank offers a diversified range of financial products and services in personal banking, business banking, and private banking segments.
 It operates in 11 countries through three financial companies and 10 banks, supported by 204 branches, 474 ATMs, and 35 ITMs.
 Bank Audi was established in 1830 and was incorporated in its current form in 1962.

 Revenue: USD 1.51 billion (2017)